Julylle/Liquid-based-Nitrous-Oxide-Quantification/README.md

 Pull requests are welcome!
 For major changes, please open an issue to discuss your proposed ideas first.

-You may also contact the author directly using the information below.
+You may also contact the author directly using the information below:

 Shuting Wang
 School of Chemical Engineering,
 The University of Queensland, Australia
 📧 shuting.wang@uq.edu.au